spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202404.0/base-shop/how-to-add-new-custom-field.md

-## Extend StoreTransfer with a new field.
+## Extend StoreTransfer

-This section explains how to extend StoreTransfer and extract field using a plugin for access to the `contactEmail` field directly from the `StoreTransfer`.
+This section explains how to extend StoreTransfer and extract a field using a plugin for access to the `contactEmail` field directly from the `StoreTransfer`.
 The contact email field is used as an example.

 1. Adjust `StoreTransfer` to add the `contactEmail` field: